Meet the team

 • Manages the Project Agreements and maintains oversight of the commercial and technical outputs of the project outcomes.

-Associate Professor Garth Pearce
+Professor Garth Pearce

-Leader Research Program 2 – Manufacturing Processes
+Leader, Research Program 2 – Manufacturing Processes

-Garth is an Associate Professor of Aerospace Engineering with the School of Mechanical and Manufacturing Engineering at The University of New South Wales.
+Garth is a Professor of Aerospace Engineering with the School of Mechanical and Manufacturing Engineering at The University of New South Wales.
 He has an extensive track record of translational and applied research in the field of composite materials and structural mechanics with a particular focus on development of new products and processes with industry.

-• Read Associate Professor Garth Pearce's Bio
+• Read Professor Garth Pearce's Bio

-Garth is an Associate Professor of Aerospace Engineering with the School of Mechanical and Manufacturing Engineering at the University of New South Wales.
+Garth is a Professor of Aerospace Engineering with the School of Mechanical and Manufacturing Engineering at the University of New South Wales.
 He has an extensive track record of translational and applied research in the field of composite materials and structural mechanics, with a particular focus on development of new products and processes with industry.

-In addition to his role as Associate Professor of Aerospace Engineering at UNSW Sydney, Garth also serves as the Deputy Head of School (Education) responsible for the delivery of four undergraduate and five postgraduate coursework programs to around 2500 students annually.
+In addition to his role as Professor of Aerospace Engineering at UNSW Sydney, Garth also serves as the Deputy Head of School (Education) responsible for the delivery of four undergraduate and five postgraduate coursework programs to around 2500 students annually.

 In this role as ACM CRC Leader of Research Program 2, Garth: